Internet-of-Bananas/installation-guide/README.md

 After updating the code, your IoB station is ready for the Banana Jam!

 **Attention**: The IoB devices contains fragile parts, be careful when handling them.
-Avoid place them in a metal surface, you can short-circuit the microcontroller and sensors, and damage them.
+Do not place them in a metal or conductive surface, you can short-circuit the microcontroller and sensors, and damage them.

 ## 1. Installation of Arduino IDE
 To update the code it is necessary to download the *Arduino IDE* - the software that allows writing and sending code to the Arduino microcontroller, NodeMCU Esp8266, among others.